tylerwray/sms/README.md

 ## Start Server

 1. Install go `1.16`.
-2. Run `go run cmd/server/main.go` to start the server quickly.
+2. Run `bin/server` to start the server quickly.
 3. Go to `http://localhost:8080/conversations/1956/messages` in the browser to see a response.

 > Run `bin/server` to build and run a production like server.